 France and Tunisia launched cooperation in the field of tourism in 2003 with the signing of a cooperation agreement and a work programme.
 In November 2014, France, in partnership with Austria, was awarded the EU-funded programme “Support for the implementation of a quality promotion system in the tourism sector” in the framework of a twinning operation with Tunisia.
 The programme’s objective is to enhance the international competitiveness of the destination Tunisia by establishing a quality promotion system in Tunisia.

-Our cooperation and cultural action are now geared to three priorities:
+Our cooperation and cultural action now has three priorities:

-- 1/ Support for Tunisian civil society and the development of its relations with French civil society
+1/ Supporting Tunisian civil society and the development of its relations with French civil society

-- 2/ Support for establishing democracy and the rule of law
+2/ Supporting the establishment of democracy and the rule of law